DevoInc/python-sdk/docs/api/api.md

 The Client supports a retry mechanism for **connectivity issues only**.
 The retry mechanism is disabled by default (the `retries` parameter is set to `0`by default in the `Client` constructor).

 In order to enable it, you must set up the `retries` parameter with a value bigger or equals than `1`.
 The regular action/command is not considered a retry, only the additional attempts.

+There is a delay within `retries`.
+The default base delay is `5` seconds, it is updated by Exponential backoff algorithm in every retry with a rate reduction of `2`.
+The base delay is multiplied by 2 in every retry.
+The base delay can be configured by parameter `retry_delay`

 ### Keep Alive mechanism support